LinearTapeFileSystem/ltfs/README.md

   | Version | Arch    | Status      |
   |:-:      |:-:      |:-:          |
   | 8.0     | i386    | OK          |

-## How to use the LTFS

-Goto [Wiki](https://github.com/LinearTapeFileSystem/ltfs/wiki) and enjoy the LTFS.

 ## Contributing